assemblee-virtuelle/OntologyDesignConvention/README.md

 * P11: when designing a universal ontology, one can give a general domain or range such as owl:thing or, better, introduce an abstract general concept which is different and more specific than owl:thing (while remaining vague).
 * P13: there may be occasions when an inverse is not semantically relevant.
 In this case, the latter could be omitted.
+* P30: Note  that owl:sameAs and owl:equivalentClass are different. owl:sameAs means that the two classes are identical.
+Two classes may have different definitions, but refer to the same individuals, and should thus be defined as equivalent.
+* P41: One can use the licence property of the [dc/terms](http://purl.org/dc/terms/) ontology.
 * Prefer extending existing universal ontologies rather than developing new ones.
 Some of them can be found on [LOV][http://lov.okfn.org/dataset/lov/].
 * Favor modular designs.
 When extending an ontology, import the ontology but do not modify it.